TimCol/TimCollins.me/_posts/2018-08-08-Valentine.md

 ## Notes
 We can have a good guess at what family of operating system is being used after the very first nmap scan.
 The TTL of a SYN-ACK packet is different between systems.
 In our case we had a ttl of 63, \*NIX systems set a TTL of 64, and the packet has crossed one network segment, so we can already make a good guess that we're looking at a \*NIX machine.
-For other TTL values see:  http://www.kellyodonnell.com/content/determining-os-type-ping
+For other TTL values see  [http://www.kellyodonnell.com/content/determining-os-type-ping](http://www.kellyodonnell.com/content/determining-os-type-ping)